antoinece/antoinece.github.io/src/content/blog/first-post.md

 ---
 title: 'Physics Engine'
 description: 'Lorem ipsum dolor sit amet'
-pubDate: '11.11.2024'
+pubDate: '11.18.2024'
 heroImage: '/vroum.jpg'
 ---

 ### What is Vroum Engine?

-Vroum Engine is a small physic engine made in C++ .
+Vroum Engine is a small physics engine made in C++ .

 ### What does Vroum Engine do?